NathanThus/Introduction-To-Programming/README.md

 Alternatively, you can open the solution file by double-clicking it in File Explorer.
 From this point forward, you can see it in your recent projects list in Visual Studio.

+## What you will learn

+- How to use Visual Studio
+- How to run a C# application
+- Variables and Conditionals

 ## The Parking Application

 You have been hired as a new developer at your favourite event.
 They have given you the task to develop a parking application for their parking lot.
 The application will be used by the parking lot attendant to keep track of the cars in the parking lot.